packetwarden/WETNav/README.md

 ## 🎯 About This Project

-Windows Event Threat Navigator (WETN) is a quick reference tool built to solve a common analyst problem: rapidly looking up Windows Security and Sysmon event IDs with immediate context about their security significance.
+Windows Event Threat Navigator (WETNav) is a quick reference tool built to solve a common analyst problem: rapidly looking up Windows Security and Sysmon event IDs with immediate context about their security significance.
 Whether you're investigating an incident, building detection rules, or simply learning about Windows event logs, this tool provides fast access to event documentation with MITRE ATT&CK® mappings.

 **This is an experimental reference tool**, not a production-ready security product.
 It serves as a helpful utility for speeding up the common analyst task of understanding Windows event context and potential security implications.